 - Lansing Community Newspapers, 2011 People’s Choice Awards, Favorite Lawyer

 Civic, Cultural + Social Activities

-- Highfields, Inc., Board Member, Chair
+- Highfields, Inc., former Board Member, Chair

 "New Laws and Pending Legislation Affecting HR Professionals," Human Resources Management Association of Mid-Michigan Annual Employment Law Seminar, 2010